DeloitteAU/react-habitat/README.md

 containerBuilder.register(() => SomeReactComponent).as('SomeReactComponent');
 ```

-So for our sample application we need to register all of our components to be exposed to the DOM so things get wired up nicely.
+So for our sample application, we need to register all of our components to be exposed to the DOM so things get wired up nicely.

 We also need to build and store the container so it can be used to resolve components later